 - The New World of Darkness has an interesting variation in the backstory to Mage: The Awakening, with the so-called "Nameless War".
 The war was fought between the Diamond Orders (who believed in a system whereby all magical knowledge should be based on ancient Atlantean traditions) and the loosely organised and nameless (names having power and all) revolutionaries who believed that the greatest source of magical knowledge was through any system which had strong meaning to the majority of humanity, which was primarily science.
 When the Seers of the Throne offered to join forces with the Nameless and create a system of oppressive technocracy, the Nameless rejected violently (since their beliefs champion freedom of thought), became the Free Council, and joined the Diamond Orders.
 While there is tension between the traditional Orders and the Free Council, they stay together out of a belief that "Magic Vs Science" is trumped by "Liberty Vs Control".

 - In Shadowrun, Cyberware / Bioware / Genetech damage the body's 'wholesomeness' (called essence) and therefore its ability to use magic.
-Too much of it and a person will die, unless magic is used to turn him/her into a Cyber Zombie (read: Cyborg).
+If someone's essence reaches zero, their soul is no longer connected to their body and they die, unless magic is used to turn them into a Cyber Zombie (read: Cyborg).
 Technology and magic are however mostly separate, and except for the intrusive implants, do not impede one another.
 A mage can still use computers and guns fine.
 At the same time, more technologically complex objects are harder to cast magic upon.

 - Rifts both plays this straight and subverts it, you will be killed on sight if you use magic in many areas, but some of the mages create "Techno-Wizard" items where a semi-technological device is imbued with magic.
 In fact, several of the setting's more advanced/powerful societies (the Splugorth, most of the power-players of the Three Galaxies, and interestingly enough most advanced primarily magic-using nations) use a combination of magic, Magitek and tech with little to no apprehension; it seems that in the Palladium Megaverse, extremism one way or the other is the wrong answer - pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.

-- Of course Chaos can and does corrupt technology by stuffing demons into it.
-There's all sorts of scientists fallen to Chaos too, since new ideas generally open someone up to the influence of the Warp - and who wouldn't be slightly curious to see how it all works?
-The most known faction of those is the Dark Mechanicus, who use forbidden technologies like AIs and bio-tech to make very powerful weapons.
+- Of course Chaos can and does corrupt technology, sometimes by stuffing demons into it.
+There's all sorts of scientists fallen to Chaos too, since radically new ideas can be influenced by the Warp - and who wouldn't be slightly curious to see how it all works?
+The most known faction of those is the Dark Mechanicus, who invent new forbidden technologies regularly in their experiments to combine Chaos and technology, which make for some very powerful weapons.